ashgoren/registration/README.md

 # When switching to live mode

 - Set sandbox mode to false in `configBasics`
+- PAYPAL: Update Client ID to production mode *ON GITHUB* and redeploy to Firebase
-- Update Stripe Publishable Key to production mode *ON GITHUB* and redeploy to Firebase
+- STRIPE: Update Stripe Publishable Key to production mode *ON GITHUB* and redeploy to Firebase
-- Update Stripe Secret Key to production mode in `functions/.env` and redeploy Firebase Functions
+- STRIPE: Update Stripe Secret Key to production mode in `functions/.env` and redeploy Firebase Functions
 - Make registration link live on homepage & navbar
 - Clear spreadsheet
+- Clear DB